Intel (INTC): New Sell Recommendation for This Technology Giant

-According to TipRanks.com, Richard is a top 100 analyst with an average return of 26.4% and a 68.4% success rate.
-Richard covers the Technology sector, focusing on stocks such as Advanced Micro Devices, Power Integrations, and Enphase Energy.
+According to TipRanks.com, Rasgon is a 4-star analyst with an average return of 4.7% and a 55.9% success rate.
+Rasgon covers the Technology sector, focusing on stocks such as Texas Instruments, Qualcomm, and Nvidia.

-Currently, the analyst consensus on Intel is a Hold with an average price target of $54.57, representing a 2.7% upside.
+The word on The Street in general, suggests a Hold analyst consensus rating for Intel with a $52.33 average price target, implying an 8.2% upside from current levels.
 In a report released today, Merrill Lynch also downgraded the stock to Sell with a $45.00 price target.

 See today’s analyst top recommended stocks >>